ScottLogic/Technology-Carbon-Standard/pages/categories/operational.md

 {% include linkedHeading.html heading="Networking Devices" level=4 %}

-The energy consumed by networking devices such as routers, switches and Wi-Fi access points.
+The energy consumed by networking devices such as routers, switches, and Wi-Fi access points.

 {% include linkedHeading.html heading="Employee Devices" level=4 %}

-The energy consumed by computers (desktops, laptops), monitors, printers and other devices used by employees.
+The energy consumed by computers (desktops, laptops), monitors, printers, and other devices used by employees.

 {% include linkedHeading.html heading="Generators" level=3 %}

-Any fossil fuel-powered generators, solar PV, wind turbines or other systems installed on-site to supply electricity to technology equipment.
+Any fossil fuel-powered generators, solar PV, wind turbines, or other systems installed on-site to supply electricity to technology equipment.

 {% include linkedHeading.html heading="Indirect Emissions" level=2 %}
-Indirect emissions result from the organisation's purchase of cloud computing services, software or managed IT services from third-party technology providers.
+Indirect emissions result from the organisation's purchase of cloud computing services, software, or managed IT services from third-party technology providers.

 As the organisation does not own or control the IT assets delivering these services, their associated emissions cannot be directly quantified.
 But use of these services contributes substantially to the organisation's overall technology emissions footprint.
 These are relatable to GHG Protocol Scope 3.